abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_3.md

       records => COMPACT_RECORDS
 ```

-Lets look into how to parse the required data and send the response
+Let's discuss how to parse the required data and construct the response.

+### Parsing and sending a response
 ```javascript
 const clientLength = buffer.subarray(12, 14);
 const clientLengthValue = clientLength.readInt16BE();